 Ensure that the configuration file is an absolute path in Docker build

-The specific problem is in commit 2ddd7c1
+The specific problem is in commit 2ddd7c1, where the passed config file

 (using the `-c` option) is now mounted inside the container using the